 Won the 1992 ARD Music Competition in Munich.

-Sharon Kam is one of the world’s leading clarinet soloists and has been working with renowned orchestras in the United States, Europe, and Japan for over 20 years.
-Mozart’s clarinet masterpieces have been an object of artistic focus for Ms. Kam since the beginning of her career.
-At the age of 16, she performed the Mozart Clarinet Concerto in her orchestral debut with the Israel Philharmonic Orchestra and Zubin Mehta.
-A short time later, she performed the Clarinet Quintet with the Guarneri String Quartet in Carnegie Hall, New York.
-As part of Mozart’s 250th birthday celebrations at the National Theatre in Prague, her interpretation of the Mozart concerto was televised live in 33 countries and is available on DVD.
-In the same year, she was able to realize her longtime dream of recording the Concerto and the Clarinet Quintet using the basset clarinet.
+Sharon Kam is one of the world’s leading clarinet soloists, and has been working with renowned orchestras in the United States, Europe, and Japan for over 20 years.
+At the age of sixteen, she performed Mozart’s Clarinet Concerto in her orchestral debut with the Israel Philharmonic Orchestra and Zubin Mehta.
+Shortly afterwards, she performed the Clarinet Quintet with the Guarneri String Quartet in Carnegie Hall, New York.

 Claude Debussy was born in 1862, and is considered the originator and foremost representative of musical impressionism.
 He was admitted to the Paris Conservatoire at the age of 10 and never stopped pursuing music, first as a pianist and then as a composer.
 The parallel fifths, the cancellation of sensitive notes, tonal ambiguity, modal scales, and extended chords, among other things, are elements masterfully used by Debussy and serve to make his music true masterpieces recognized throughout the world.
 Debussy is one of the most important composers in history, and his influence exceeds even the limits of "classical music.”